riwimmer/ESP32_Simple_Lux_Logger/README.md

 <h2> Simple Lux Logger</h2>

-  This project ideas came about when my daughter kept mentioning about her room is so much colder than mine, despite our home is located in the warm California climate.
+  This project idea came about when my daughter kept mentioning about her room is so much colder than mine, despite our home is located in the warm California climate.
 I was experimenting with ESP32 for some time and though why not do a simple datalog project.

 <h3> Requirement </h3>